-So, the doctor said the best way to keep Selah healthy and lessen her risks is to pretty much quarantine ourselves and wait three days before anything comes into our home while she is on her medicine.
+So, the doctor said the best way to keep Selah healthy and lessen her risks is to quarantine ourselves and wait three days before anything comes into our home while she is on her medication.

-We took our doctors advise seriously and made some big changes since her prescription was for at least 6-8 weeks.
+We took our doctors advise seriously, and made some big changes, since her prescription was for at least 6-8 weeks.
 It’s not worth messing around with our daughter’s health.
-Their hope is that Selah will feel back to normal in two months.
+Their hope is that Selah will feel back to normal within two months.

+Tough decisions had to be made.
 We decided to pull Selah out of public school, so she would not have added exposure.
 Plus, we wanted her to have consistency in school for the rest of the year.
-So now, I am homeschooling mom which has been a big change.
+So now, I am a homeschooling mom which has been a big change, and a good one.

 My husband works from home only now, which is quite a shift from before.
-We are all home now 24/7, which has been actually really nice and somewhat challenging.
+We are all home now 24/7, which has actually been really nice and challenging.

 Here are some important things you should know about MIS-C: